 The 34-acre farm near Totnes established on land secured by the Biodynamic Land Trust in September 2015, is now fully operational.
 Designed and run by the Apricot Centre applying biodynamic and permaculture principles, the farm achieved full biodynamic status in 2018.

 There are now ten acres of field vegetables, six polytunnels of fruit and vegetables, and five acres of YQ wheat.
 The other arable field is resting, down to clovers, grazed by 150 hens that are laying fine eggs.
-In addition, the two Shetland cows Damson and Daffodil are in the Long Meadow which is now a picture of health with over 200 orchids counted in spring 2019.
+In addition, the two Shetland cows Damson and Daffodil are in the Long Meadow which is now in good health with over 200 orchids counted in spring 2019.
 The other two fields are planted with over 300 fruit trees and another 400 trees are to go in this winter.
 The Centre has also taken on three new apprentices who are currently learning the joys of wet weather on the farm!
-All three have been initiated in chickens with 75 new chickens joining the farm just before Christmas.
+All three have been initiated in the care of chickens with 75 new chickens joining the farm just before Christmas.
 This means egg production is thriving even in the winter months with shorter daylight hours.

-The farm, led by Marina and Mark O’Connell and Bob Mehew, has championed health and wellbeing from the outset,integrating therapy for children and families.
+The farm, led by Marina and Mark O’Connell and Bob Mehew, has championed health and wellbeing from the outset, integrating therapy for children and families.

 Landscaped into the hillside, their beautiful eco-building training centre is bedding in, in addition to the lovely pod next door.
 Correspondingly, referrals for therapy and mentoring are on the rise, as people see how this fits into the farm landscape.
 The Apricot Centre have also built a five-metre oak framed all weather shelter in the woodlands which are being renovated.
 Fences are coming out as is the laurel.
 This work is revealing beautiful ancient coppice hazels, and huge oaks and some unusual Devon banks.
 These banks probably have a story and more research will be carried out.